sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 # Digital_Thing -- a Digital Client and Multi Tool
 ## A Micro-Python framework, for embedded and internet of things projects.
 This code was developed for the ESP32.

+![wood_enclosure][wood_enclosure]

 Welcome, this repository has the code and supporting material for you to develop micro-python programs for the ESP32.
+This Thing works on the Edge of your WiFi network.
+I have a left over wifi router that I used.
+I can unplug the Wifi router and take it with me where ever I'm using my Digital Things.
+This is connected to the INTRA-net--only a local connection is used for intra-networktivity.
 This system has completed features that include:

 - [x] Using and authenticating to Network protocols: WiFi and MQTT
 - [x] A publisher and subscriber paradigm that allows multiple programs to run on the board, where some publish data and others subscribe to the data (such as an accelerometer creates xyz data and neopixels use that data for some light affect), found here [pub_sub_local.py](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/blob/master/Digital_Thing/Digital_Thing/pub_sub_local.py)